DanielDixon324/Learning-Python/README.md

 # Learning-Python
 My project to teach myself python step by step in both python and using visual studio.
 If you see any errors in the code I would be happy to hear them.
 This is also my project to learn how uploading to Github works and the process of creating a repository.

+Primary Goals for this Project:
+1.To understand the Basics of Python coding and see it's main differences to OOP and other languages 2.To research how python can be used in coding projects and where it's uses lie

+Secondary Goals for this Project:
+1.To use Python in integrating code into hardware or to use it in better learning cybersecurity topics and how crackers would get to data

 Test 1 - Hello World.
 My first python test involves doing the classsic code of Hello world, it also involve the creation and calling of a function and the use of user input to give the user a name.